brucemack/kc1fsz-rc1/README.md

 -------------------------------------------------------

 I've created a demonstration of the CTCSS decoder in action.
-I've made a 7 second sound clip that consists of three parts:
+I've made a 7 second sample clip that consists of three parts:
 * 2 seconds of white noise
 * 3 second of voice audio with a 134 Hz PL tone added (-20dB)
 * 2 seconds of white noise

 The first sound clip is here: [Sound 2](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-2.wav).
-This is the audio sample played through the controller firmware with the CTCSS decoder feature disabled.
-As expected, you hear the noise.
+This is the sample played through the controller firmware with the CTCSS decoder feature disabled.
+As expected, you hear the noise before and after the voice audio - the CTCSS tone is ignored.

 The second sound clip is here: [Sound 2b-ctcss](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-2b-ctcss.wav).
-This is the audio sample played through the controller firmware with the CTCSS decoder enabled.
-Here the noise is blocked except for a short tail at the end.
+This is the sample played through the controller firmware with the CTCSS decoder enabled.
+Here the noise is blocked except for a short tail at the end of the voice.
 The decoder takes about 32ms (around 4 cycles of the PL tone) to determine that the tone has stopped.